What Languages Are Spoken in Israel?

 Hebrew is the everyday language of Israel.
 Hebrew is a Semitic language that originated thousands of years ago.
 It was used by Abraham and his descendants and is today spoken by roughly nine million people.

 Most of these people live in Israel and speak Hebrew as their first national language.
 Hebrew is also an official language of Israel, along with Arabic, a Semitic language spoken by several million people worldwide.
 Both languages are used extensively in Israeli media and government, as well as in literature and education.
-They are also frequently taught to Israelis at Israeli schools but are less commonly learned abroad.
-While many Jewish Americans can read and write Hebrew fluently, most do not speak it daily.

-However, while they share similar features, they have many differences too.
-For example, modern Hebrew has fewer vowels than Aramaic or Phoenician—there are only five vowel sounds compared to 12 in some other ancient versions of Hebrew.
 The earliest version of the language—Biblical Hebrew—is even more different from its modern counterpart because it did not use any vowels at all!
 You may be surprised to learn that no one knows precisely where Hebrew came from.

 Despite having a long history, Hebrew does not appear to be directly related to any other known language family.
 Linguists debate whether it should even be considered part of the Afro-Asiatic family or if it should stand alone.
 Regardless of its classification, however, scholars agree that Hebrew belongs to an ancient group of languages called Semitic languages.